bobbingwide/oik-bob-bing-wide/readme.txt

 This version matches the child plugin oik-bob-bing-wide in oik v1.17

 == Changelog ==
+= 2.0.0 =
+* Changed: Updated build to use wp-scripts #42
+* Changed: Improve blocks for block API version 2 #42
+* Tested: With WordPress 5.8 and WordPress Multi Site
+* Tested: With Gutenberg 11.2.0
+* Tested: With PHP 8.0
+* Tested: With PHPUnit 9

 = 1.35.1 =
 * Changed: Reconcile changes to libs/class-oik-attachment-contents,[github bobbingwide oik-bob-bing-wide issues 40]